Wisconsin driver’s ed grant OPEN — apply NOW!

 Step 1: Make sure your teen is eligible for the Wisconsin road test

-Wisconsin DMV rules are very specific about when teens can schedule a road test for a probationary license.
-If even one requirement is missing, DMV will not issue the license, even if the teen passes the driving skills test.
+Wisconsin DMV rules are specific about when teens can schedule a road test for a probationary license.
+If even one requirement is missing, the DMV may not issue the license, even if the teen passes the driving skills test.

 • Age: Your teen must be at least 16 years old by the date of the road test.